gordonyfg/RaspberryPi-Texting-App/README.md

 1. Start the application
 2. Select a protocol:
-   - Ethernet(Master): Acts as server
+   - TCP/IP(Server): Acts as network server
-   - Ethernet(Client): Connects to a master
+   - TCP/IP(Client): Connects to server
-   - UART: For serial communication
+   - UART/Serial: For serial port communication
+   - (Future) SPI: For high-speed, short-distance communication
+   - (Future) I2C: For inter-chip communication
+   - (Future) CAN: For robust industrial communication
+   - (Future) EtherCAT: For real-time industrial Ethernet
 3. Messages will appear in real-time
 4. Connection status is shown in system messages